deciduously/tictactoe-hs/haskell-in-english.md

   return b
 ```

 Just as expected!
-You're super good at this.
-In the body of the function, we're opening another `do` block, and as our first step creating a new binding `b`.
-Time to finally examine `playCell`:
+In the body of the function we're opening another `do` block and as our first step creating a new binding `b`.
+Time to finally examine `playCell` and get this game off the ground:

 ```haskell
 -- line 33